|Pregnancy food safety

 edit_note

-Already ate it
+Already ate cold deli meat

 verified